 Keep in mind that even though you are using a third party website to sell your products you should keep the same customer service experience and branding (such as product descriptions, company information, logos, colors, imagery, etc.) consistent with your main website.
 This will help your brand presence.

 How to get started

-To sell on eBay, you will need to register and then verify your identity.
+To sell on marketplace sites, you will need to register and verify your identity.
 Registration is a quick and easy process.
-Verification will be a little more involved, but is a necessary process to ensure that eBay remains a safe marketplace.
+Verification will be a little more involved, but is a necessary process to ensure that these marketplaces remain safe and secure.
 Once you have completed these two steps, you will have a "Seller's Account" and will be able to start listing your items for sale.

-- Write a good title and description.
+- Write a good titles and description.
 This is essential.
+Take pictures when possible.

 - Specify what payment methods you will accept, and your return policy.

 - Focus on order fulfillment- this is the key to maintaining your online brand.
 Manage orders by giving up-to-date shipping information.
 There are applications that can help you do this.